Employability Assistance for People with Disabilities Operating Manual

 8. any criminal record and resulting impact on any work restrictions and/or terms of probation; and

-1. source of income, such as WCB, MPIC, Insurance, EIA, EI, CPP, or family;
+1. source of income, such as Workers Compensation, MB Public Insurance, private insurance, EIA, Employment Insurance, Canada Pension Plan, or family/personal;

 2. adequacy of income;